DevMountain/simulation-2/README.md

 Once you have completed all the functionality of your application you are ready to set up your server to server the front end files
 * Run `npm run build`
 * Use express.static to serve the build from your server.

-## Competencies
-You added four HUGE competencies!

-"Student can utilize Redux in their code to manage state (store, reducer)" </br>
-"Student can utilize Redux in their code to manage state (connect, mapStateToProps, share state)" </br>
-"Student can utilize Redux in their code to manage state (actions, action builders, mapDispatchToProps object)" </br>
-"Student can create Node servers using the Express package (Serving static files)" </br>

 <b>Congratulations!
 You've completed 31 competencies and built your second full-stack application!</b>